 You can probably find accommodation at Figueira de Castelo Rodrigo or nearby (although I’m not aware of a huge choice) and break the journey there.
 Alternatively, if you want to shorten this section, then simply take the old main road north from Trancoso to Marialva (this parallels the new IP2 dual carriageway).
 You might also save a couple of km by taking the N332 south from Fig. de Castelo Rodrigo to Almeida.
 Although a main road I’ve never seen much traffic on it.

 There are a reasonable number of accommodation options in Almeida.
 From here you can take some beautiful back roads across the border into Spain and then south.
-The last section to Ciudad Rodrigo is along the old main road, this runs parallel with the A62 dual carriageway and is also very quiet.
+The last section to Ciudad Rodrigo is along the old main road (N620), which runs parallel with the A62 motorway and is also very quiet.

 Supermarkets, shops, cafes, restaurants etc along the route also shouldn’t be a problem, although they will get scarcer as you head east and enter less populated areas.
 Viseu is the biggest town on the route and offers everything from bike shops to cinemas.